 Golden Ratio Photography Composition

-Golden ratio rule is also known by other names like Phi grids, Golden spiral, Fibonacci spiral, etc. It uses the Phi Grids or the Golden spiral to position the different elements in the scene.
+The Golden ratio rule is also known by other names like Phi grids, the golden spiral, the Fibonacci spiral, etc. It uses the Phi Grids or the Golden spiral to position the different elements in the scene.
 This grid may not be available in all cameras.

 You can apply this rule either in the field or during photo editing.
-If you want to use it on the field and your camera doesn’t support it, still there is one way.
+If you want to use it in the field and your camera doesn’t support it, there is a workaround.

-You can take a print out of the grid/spiral on a transparent plastic sheet.
-The size of the grid must match with the live view screen in your camera.
-Take a cut out of print and place it on top of the live view screen to use the rule.
+You can print the grid/spiral on a transparent plastic sheet.
+The size of the grid must match your camera’s live view screen.
+Cut out the print and place it on top of the live view screen to use the rule.

-In the above picture, the photographer has placed the house (the subject of interest) at the spiral end to follow this rule.
+In the example above, the photographer has placed the house (the subject of interest) at the spiral’s end to follow this rule.

 7. Frame Within a Frame